Blox Staking – Non-Custodial Staking Overview

-In this technology overview, we zoom out to share more knowledge on Blox Staking technologies that power our non-custodial staking services.
-To get started, let’s look at one of the main challenges with Eth 2.0 validators.
+In this technology overview, we zoom in to discuss the tech that powers Blox Staking – non-custodial Eth2 staking platform.
+To get started, let’s look at one of the main challenges with Eth2 validators.

-Every Eth 2.0 validator setup has the following basic architecture:
+Every Eth2 validator setup has the following basic architecture:

-ETH1.0 and ETH2.0 (the beacon-chain) are the infrastructure layer of any setup, they are both necessary and equal between different setups.
-A user can choose which versions of nodes to run but they all function in the same fashion (according to Eth1.0 and Eth2.0 specs).
+Eth1 and Eth2 (the Beacon Chain) are the infrastructure layer of any setup.
+A user can choose which versions of nodes to run but they all function in the same fashion (according to Eth1 and Eth2 specs).
 Another property of the infrastructure layer is that it doesn’t hold any sensitive information.

 Hashicorp Vault + Blox Plugin

-Blox implemented a unique approach to keeping the wallet (and it’s internal data) safe by using Hashicorp’s open-source vault platform.
+Blox Staking has implemented a unique approach to keeping the wallet (and it’s internal data) safe by using Hashicorp’s open-source vault platform.
 A leader in robust key management, Hashicorp employs an always on-disk encryption policy which means that sensitive data is never available in plain-text.
-On-disk encryption, coupled with advance policy, authentication and years of production deployments, are what makes Vault an ideal solution for an Eth 2.0 validator wallet.
+On-disk encryption, coupled with advance policy, authentication and years of production deployments, are what makes Vault an ideal solution for an Eth2 validator wallet.

-Blox developed a dedicated Vault plugin that supports BLS12-381 (the keys used in Eth 2.0) and built-in slashing protection as an open project, available here.
+Blox developed a dedicated Vault plugin that supports BLS12-381 (the keys used in Eth2) and built-in slashing protection as an open project, available here.

 During the installation process, Vault and the Blox plugin are both verified and installed on the user’s cloud account (after creating a dedicated machine), network configurations are set and specific admin credentials are created for the user.

-For Blox to connect and use Vault to sign duties for the user’s validators, the installation process creates restricted permissions for Blox to use.
+For Blox to enable Vault to sign duties for the user’s validators, the installation process creates restricted permissions for Blox.
 Those are completely controlled by the user.

 The installation itself and admin management of Vault are managed by Blox Live (see below).

-Behind the scenes Blox’s Vault plugin uses KeyVault, an open-source project developed by Blox for all common functionalities needed by an Eth 2.0 validator (key management, slashing protection, validator signer and more).
+Behind the scenes, Blox’s Vault plugin is an open-source project developed by Blox for all common functionalities needed by an Eth2 validator (key management, slashing protection, validator signer and more).
 Our code is written in Golang.

 KeyVault is aimed for developers, to provide usability and essential documentation.